JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 ![Linear movement](assets/loading_circle_linear.gif)

 I would say that this looks a bit dull.
 Let us rotate it with varying speeds.
 For this I'll use the `sineio` easing function.
-You can try another easing function.
+You can try other easing functions described [here](https://jkrumbiegel.github.io/Animations.jl/stable/#Easings-1).
-They are all described [here](https://jkrumbiegel.github.io/Animations.jl/stable/#Easings-1).

 Easing functions basically describe how to interpolate between the values.
-If one goes from `0` to `5` in the time range of `0` to `1`.
-It can be `2.5` at `t=0.5` or it can start slowly and speed up until it reaches the final value of `5` such that at `t=0.5` it is only at let say `1.5`.
+If one goes from `0` to `5` in the time range of `0` to `1`, it can be speed `2.5` at `t = 0.5` or it can start slowly and speed up until it reaches the final value of `5` such that at `t = 0.5` it is only at let say `1.5` speed.
 This way one can describe the speed/acceleration of the object.

-First of all we need `Animations` for this and I also load `Colors` here for later.
+First of all we need `Animations` for this and I will also load `Colors` now for later.

 These can be installed via `] add Animations` and `] add Colors` inside the REPL.